acdirican/acdata-data-explorer-for-airbnb-datasets/README.md

 I used <b>Facades</b> in modules <b>gui.charts, gui.dataviewers and dataset</b>.
 These also comply with the <b>Factory</b> design pattern.
 Moreover, for the implementatipn of filtering mechanisms in the dataset package, I applied <b>Decorator</b> design pattern.

+Unit tests and further fixes to reduce the sizes of some classes are on the way.

 Please inspect the class diagram below and the screen print outs of the software to understand well its functions.

 <b>Class Diagram</b>